Croatian euro coins: Commemorative coins

-Controversy
+Nikola Tesla design

-On 21 July 2021, Nikola Tesla was selected to be featured in the euro with nearly 2,600 votes.
-This resulted in opposition from the National Bank of Serbia due to his Serb ethnicity, although he was born in present-day Croatia.
+On 21 July 2021, Nikola Tesla was selected to be featured on the euro with nearly 2,600 votes.
+This resulted in opposition from the National Bank of Serbia, on the basis that it "would constitute an appropriation of the cultural and scientific heritage of the Serbian people."
 Prime Minister Plenković commented: "If I were the head of the National Bank of Serbia, I would say well done."
 President of Croatia Zoran Milanović suggested a solution: "When Serbia joins the eurozone, let them recommend Tesla [as a national euro coin motif] as well.
 Everybody's happy."

-Boris Milošević, one of deputy prime ministers of Croatia at the time and a member of the country's Serb minority, praised the move, dubbing Tesla the "symbol that binds us (Serbs and Croats) to the whole world.
+Boris Milošević, one of the deputy prime ministers of Croatia at the time and a member of the country's Serb minority, praised the move, dubbing Tesla the "symbol that binds us (Serbs and Croats) to the whole world.
 The citizens of Croatia voted for a Serb from Croatia, who was proud of his people and his homeland, who always remained faithful to his culture—a typical Krajina, Prečani one—and now he is going to be on a Croatian euro coin as one of the recognizable symbols of the Republic of Croatia."
 On 4 February 2022, the Croatian government presented the new designs for the euro with national motifs of Croatia, including Nikola Tesla on the 10, 20, and 50 cent coins.
 This led to another wave of opposition from the Serbian media.